hashgraph/stablecoin-studio/web/README.md

 - **REACT_APP_LOG_LEVEL**: defines the log level the application is going to apply to filter the logs been displayed in the browser's console.
 The default value is "ERROR".
 - **REACT_APP_FACTORIES**: This var is required if you want to create a new stable coin.
 The var must be a JSON array with a factory id in Hedera format `0.0.XXXXX` per environment.
 - **REACT_APP_MIRROR_NODE**: This var is required if you want to create a new stable coin.
-The var must be a unique mirror node service for Hedera network, and this is the service which would be used when the UI starts.
+The var must be a unique mirror node service for each Hedera network, and this is the service which would be used when the UI starts.
+The service is configured by the environment and the base url properties, and, optionally, can also have an api key and a http header through which the api key is provided.
 - **REACT_APP_RPC_NODE**: This var is required if you want to create a new stable coin.
 The var must be a unique rpc node service for Hedera network, and this is the service which would be used when the UI starts.
+The service is configured using the same properties than the mirror node.
 ```
 REACT_APP_FACTORIES='[{"Environment":"mainnet","STABLE_COIN_FACTORY_ADDRESS":"0.0.1234567"},{"Environment":"testnet","STABLE_COIN_FACTORY_ADDRESS":"0.0.3950554"},{"Environment":"previewnet","STABLE_COIN_FACTORY_ADDRESS":"0.0.239703"}]'
 REACT_APP_MIRROR_NODE='[{"Environment":"testnet","BASE_URL":"https://testnet.mirrornode.hedera.com/api/v1/", "API_KEY": "132456", "HEADER": "x-api-key"}]'